When people see my father, they see a man they perceive to be barbaric and oppressive.

 Along this line, many blame race as an issue.

-Intimate partner violence becomes isolated as a “cultural phenomena” that is not perpetrated by white men.
+Intimate partner violence becomes isolated as a “cultural phenomenon” that is not perpetrated by White men.

 Looking at the current state of sports, it is very obvious that society has a racial bias on how domestic violence is treated when perpetrated by certain bodies.
-This becomes obvious when looking at Rice and Peterson’s media portrayals versus white athletes this year.
-Contrasting Rice and Peterson’s portrayals with athletes who are white or pass as white, they have not received nearly the same amount of coverage.
+This becomes obvious when looking at Ray and Adrain’s media portrayals versus White athletes this year.
+Contrasting Ray and Adrain’s portrayals with athletes who are White or pass as White, they have not received nearly the same amount of coverage.
 Oscar Pistorius killed his partner and Jonathan Koppenhaver was charged with attempted murder.

 Each of the aforementioned men committed deplorable acts, but the way they were discussed, however, is important in understanding the universalized defamation of Muslim men and men of color.

 There has to be a push when discussing domestic violence to do so in a way that does not pin it on false stereotypes created by misinformation and tropes.